Healing Tide: Composition

-Hight describes "Here Is Where the Loving Is At" as a 'loping string band number' on which Emmylou Harris and 'the Trotters paint a picture of lasting partnership as an earthy, effortful endeavor.
-"Just hold me to the words I say", Tanya implores, attacking the start of the next line with a teasingly determined growl.
-"And don't go looking somewhere else instead."'
+Hight described "Here Is Where the Loving Is At" as a "loping string band number" on which Emmylou Harris and "the Trotters paint a picture of lasting partnership as an earthy, effortful endeavor.
+'Just hold me to the words I say', Tanya implores, attacking the start of the next line with a teasingly determined growl.
+'And don't go looking somewhere else instead'."
 For the recording session at Buddy Miller's Nashville home, Emmylou Harris brought brownies.

-Whilst on "Hearts", 'a gospelly piano ballad in 6/8 time, the couple swap grand declarations of the bleakness they'd face without each other's company.
-They turn fierce when they declare their shared conviction during the bridge: "We've got a reason to keep our love growing strong / Everything between us helps us move along."
-Then their belting softens into an intimate murmur of shared belief: "We'd find each other's hearts."'
+Whilst on "Hearts", "a gospelly piano ballad in 6/8 time, the couple swap grand declarations of the bleakness they'd face without each other's company.
+They turn fierce when they declare their shared conviction during the bridge: 'We've got a reason to keep our love growing strong / Everything between us helps us move along'.
+Then their belting softens into an intimate murmur of shared belief: 'We'd find each other's hearts'."

-"Jeep Cherokee Laredo" is described as 'sensual heat [...] with its sly, New Orleans-style syncopation and burbling organ.
-"You keep on peeking through the foggy windows / Please disregard all sly innuendo", they playfully scold a would-be busybody, flaunting the pleasure of the mischief shared between the two of them' Commenting on Michael Trotter Jr's songwriting, Hight expressed 'the lyrics, penned by Michael (the author of all their material, who often describes his writing's autobiographical inspiration) have a big-talking punch equally connected to hip-hop and the blues' whilst 'the ardor that the Trotters bring to the a capella number "Love Like There's No Tomorrow" is at once particular and sweeping.'
+"Jeep Cherokee Laredo" is described as "sensual heat [...] with its sly, New Orleans-style syncopation and burbling organ.
+'You keep on peeking through the foggy windows / Please disregard all sly innuendo', they playfully scold a would-be busybody, flaunting the pleasure of the mischief shared between the two of them."
+Commenting on Michael Trotter Jr's songwriting, Hight expressed "the lyrics, penned by Michael (the author of all their material, who often describes his writing's autobiographical inspiration) have a big-talking punch equally connected to hip-hop and the blues" whilst "the ardor that the Trotters bring to the a capella number 'Love Like There's No Tomorrow' is at once particular and sweeping."

-Zoë Madonna of Boston Globe writes 'only one song mentions religion outright, but many of the tracks rumble with the vigorous rhythms of the kind of black church music that was imprinted on so many of the first rock ’n’ roll musicians.
-Whilst 'The Trotters’ passion for each other is on full view on tracks such as "Hearts" and "All I Want to Do," and "Jeep Cherokee Laredo" rocks on the coy, cute edge of raunchy.
-On the album opener "Love Like There's No Tomorrow," the two cry out that declaration over a slow, simmering beat, calling to everyone who can hear them to do the same.
+Zoë Madonna of Boston Globe wrote: "Only one song mentions religion outright, but many of the tracks rumble with the vigorous rhythms of the kind of black church music that was imprinted on so many of the first rock 'n' roll musicians."
+Whilst "the Trotters' passion for each other is on full view on tracks such as 'Hearts' and 'All I Want to Do', and 'Jeep Cherokee Laredo' rocks on the coy, cute edge of raunchy.
+On the album opener 'Love Like There's No Tomorrow', the two cry out that declaration over a slow, simmering beat, calling to everyone who can hear them to do the same."

 Promotion

-On August 23, 2018, The War and Treaty announced the Healing Tide Tour, commencing October 2, 2018 in Los Angeles and ending in Indianapolis on November 17, 2018.
+On August 23, 2018, the War and Treaty announced the Healing Tide Tour, commencing October 2, 2018 in Los Angeles and ending in Indianapolis on November 17, 2018.